 May contain errors — check source documents for definitive information.

-The Aviation (Accessibility) Bill aims to make air travel easier for disabled passengers by setting accessibility rules, giving the Civil Aviation Authority enforcement powers, and removing the cap on compensation for damage to wheelchairs or other mobility equipment on domestic flights.
-It seeks to improve the overall experience for disabled travellers and ensure airlines meet accessibility standards.
+The Aviation (Accessibility) Bill would improve air travel for disabled passengers by setting accessibility rules and giving the Civil Aviation Authority powers to enforce them.
+It would also remove the cap on compensation for damage to wheelchairs or mobility equipment on domestic flights, and include other connected provisions to support accessibility.

 Generated 21 February 2026